 Fiber-optic sensing units are used for presence and distance sensing.
 Parameters on these versatile sensors can be adjusted to detect various colors, backgrounds, and distance ranges.

 Laser sensors are used for long distance presence sensing and are the most accurate in short distance measurement applications.

 Vision sensors can be used for bar code reading, counting, shape verification, and more.
-Vision sensors are a cost-effective use of vision where camera systems would be too costly and complex.
+Machine vision sensors are a cost-effective use of vision system where camera systems would be too costly and complex.
 Vision sensor bar code reading can be used for tracking individual components and applying the processes identified for that component.
-In terms of counting, the sensor can verify, for example, the exact number of features present on a part.
+In terms of counting, the vision sensor can verify, for example, the exact number of features present on a part.